 Thesis Statement / Essay Topic #4: From Utopia to Distopia

 (You can argue either way in this thesis statement): The society represented in Animal Farm during the height of Napoleon’s presents an example of a dystopia.
 Although the society was founded after the rebellion with great ideals about the future of Manor Farm, the influences of power and greed finally gave way and the residents of Manor Farm were far worse then they were under Mr. Jones.
 For this essay, you could go multiple directions.
 On the one hand, you can claim that it was a utopia after Napoleon because a great deal of work was being done and it was an efficient society.
 On the other hand (and it might be one heck of a lot easier) you can claim that a quintessential dystopia was created.
 If you are allowed to make outside connections to other works, use 1984 as a reference and look at Orwell’s sense of utopias / dystopias as reflected in either work.
 This would make for an excellent argumentative or comparison (to 1984) essay; just make sure your thesis statement is strong and solid.

-(For an excellent example of an essay on Animal Farm, here is a great link to a scholarly article/essay discussing class and social stratification.)
+(For an excellent example of an essay on Animal Farm, .)

 (For a great essay on Animal Farm and Lord of the Flies in terms of their representations of utopias and dystopias, check this out)